mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 1. If your spring-boot version is less than 2.3.x，`spring-boot-starter-web` has included `hibernate-validator` so you don't need to import other packages.
 2. otherwise, you need to manually import either of the following packages:
     1. `hibernate-validator`
     2. `spring-boot-starter-validation`

 ### Where should the validation happen

 Generally speaking, there are three layers we would like to implement validation:

 - presentation layer, we must validate the DTO
-- Service layer, somethings we need to do validation
+- Service layer, something we need to do validation
-- persistence layer
+- persistence layer, defitely you don't want to save some bad data

 ## 02. DTO Bean Validation in Spring, using @Valid